 The next step in making your own colloidal oatmeal soap is to determine if you want to use an essential oil or a dried herb.
 Essential oil will give you the scent that you would like, but may or may not give you more than an inhalant or topical skin soothing solution.
 Usually lavender essential oil is sufficient in eczema soap.

 Dried herbs offer both of these benefits and some exfoliate properties.
 If you are looking for a soap that helps with dry skin, you may want to use a mixture of the oils and dried herbs.
 If you are looking for a soap that is suitable for cold and flu season to help with congestion, then an essential oil base for the herb will do nicely.

 You will need a soap mold which can be purchased at most hobby stores or soap making shops or on Amazon here.
 You will also need to follow the directions listed for the manufacturer of the soap lye or glycerin soap base that you have chosen to use.

 Glycerin requires only a melting, mixing, and curing process while lye requires several other steps to create the soap with each step needing to be followed exactly.
 Once you have mixed the base with your oils or herbs, you will need to place the mixture into a mold.

 The curing time will depend greatly on how hard you want the soap when you cut it and your temperature.
 Warmer climates will need longer curing times.
 I find the melt and pour soap cures faster in a plastic mold rather than silicone molds but each make an amazing bar of soap.
-Once the curing time is finished, remove the homemade oatmeal soap from the mold and store or use accordingly.
+Once the curing time is finished, remove the homemade oatmeal soap for eczema from the mold and store or use accordingly.

-Homemade Oatmeal Soap for Eczema
+Homemade Oatmeal Soap for Eczema Recipe

 Say goodbye to harsh chemicals and treat your skin to the soothing properties of this natural soap with a few simple ingredients.